FreeLANMan/RealMoon/README.md

 - Use the airpump to eliminate the vacuum inside a building.
 - Use the aircompressor to recharge the air tanks.
 - Soil become gravel in contact with vacuum.

+Thanks to:
+- Minetest creators
+- Alexander R. Pruss for the mapgen
+- HoerMirAuf for fix idea for the Moon mapgen
+- and all used mod collaborators